Director: Dawn Porter

 About the film

 Using interviews and rare archival footage, John Lewis: Good Trouble chronicles Lewis’ 60-plus years of social activism and legislative action on civil rights, voting rights, gun control, health-care reform and immigration.
 Using present-day interviews with Lewis, now 79 years old, Porter explores his childhood experiences, his inspiring family and his fateful meeting with Dr. Martin Luther King Jr. in 1957.
 In addition to her interviews with Lewis and his family, Porter’s primarily cinéma verité film also includes interviews with political leaders, Congressional colleagues, and other people who figure prominently in his life.

-After watching the documentary, join us in a panel discussion with Dr. Jelani Favors (Clayton State University), Dr. Daniel Moak (OU), Dr. Kirstine Taylor (OU), and Dr. Robin Muhammad (OU) on Wednesday, March 11th, 5PM.
+After watching the documentary, join us in a panel discussion with Dr. Jelani Favors (Clayton State University), Dr. Kirstine Taylor (OU), E.B.
+Lewis, and Dr. Robin Muhammad (OU) on Thursday, March 11th, 5PM.
 We will discuss the legacy of John Lewis and the Civil Rights movement, the debates and questions within the movement, and the continuing relevance of these questions today.